Romans 6:1-11 Living the new life is not about life without sin but about adopting a divine identity and heavenly direction

 Now if we have died with Christ, we believe that we shall also live with Him, knowing that Christ, having been raised from the dead, is never to die again; death no longer is master over Him.
 For the death that He died, He died to sin once for all; but the life that He lives, He lives to God.
 Even so consider yourselves to be dead to sin, but alive to God in Christ Jesus.

-Therefore, all who made the decision to put to death their human ego (died with Christ) in doing God’s bidding, will likewise be freed from bondage to live the resurrection life.
-And the bondages of darkness: hatred, anger, envy, greed, lust, violence, poverty, sickness, failures, hopelessness, foolishness, and self-condemnation will no longer be master over us.
-Because the power of sin is destroyed once for all, we can turn to God at any time to find grace to live the new life.
-Therefore, we have to persevere to put on the righteous human ego (consider yourselves to be dead to sin), to live by His righteousness and directives.
+For the rest of humanity, who were never bound by Moses’s covenant, participation in His victory and freedom comes through dying to the corrupt human ego rather than annulling a covenant with Moses.
+In this act, we choose to put to death our corrupt human ego and be freed from bondage to live the resurrection life.
+The bondages of darkness—hatred, anger, envy, greed, lust, violence, poverty, sickness, failures, hopelessness, foolishness, and self-condemnation—can no longer hold mastery over us.
+Because the power of sin has been destroyed once for all, we can continually turn to God to receive grace to live the new life.
+Therefore, we must persevere, putting on the righteous human ego (the Christ-Self)—considering ourselves dead to sin—and live by His righteousness and directives.

 Truth